temporalio/documentation/docs/typescript/production-deploy.md

 By default, the `slim` Docker images do not come with `ca-certificates` installed.
 This might lead to a `[TransportError: transport error]` runtime error because the certificates cannot be verified.
 The `ca-certificates` package installs the common certificate authorities and fixes this issue.
-This package is required even when connecting to a local temporal server, and when using a server connection config that doesn't explicitly use TLS.
+This package is required even when connecting to a local Temporal Server, and when using a server connection config that doesn't explicitly use TLS.

 Add the following line to your Dockerfile if you use Debian based images: